AZcaptcha/azcaptcha.js/readme.md

-# 2Captcha API wrapper for Node.js
+# AZcaptcha API wrapper for Node.js

 Post a captcha to the [azcaptcha](https://azcaptcha.com/) service, then polls until the captcha is decoded.